-For our fiber collaboration this month, I had the pleasure of working with Into the Whirled (bio below).
+For our fiber collaboration this month, I had the pleasure of working with Into the Whirled.
 This month, I wanted to try my hand at spinning beaded yarn.
 There are a few ways to spin beads into yarn, but I think I might have chosen the most involved (but most secure) method.

 The inspiration for my skein came from the name of the colorway; "Cripple Creek."
 As many Coloradans know, Cripple Creek was a hotspot during the gold rush of 1890 founded by Bobby Womack.
 When I was a child, my grandfather and my uncle wrote a musical called "Bobby Womack and the City of Gold" so the link between Cripple Creek and gold has stuck with me ever since.
 I chose gold beads for this reason.

--Fiber: I used two four ounce braids of Into the Whirled 50/50 Bombyx Silk/Merino Blend.
-Alternatively you can use one braid split in half.
+Fiber: I used 2 four-ounce braids of Into the Whirled 50/50 Bombyx Silk/Merino Blend.
+Alternatively you can use 1 braid split in half.

--One 24g tube of glass beads: 1mm hole or slightly larger
+one 24g tube of glass beads, with 1mm hole or slightly larger

-Step 3: Pull out a 6-10″-long section of fiber and thread the tip of the fiber through the needle threader loop.
+Grab a fiber section and thread the tip of the fiber through the needle threader loop.

 It helps to do all of the fiber prep at one time, so the spinning process isn't interrupted.

-As you get closer to the bead (fig 1), take a few fibers from just in front of the bead and fold them back to behind the bead (fig 2-3).
-Allow the twist to travel through/around the bead (fig 4.).
+As you get closer to the bead (Fig. 1), take a few fibers from just in front of the bead and fold them back to behind the bead (Fig. 2 and 3).
+Allow the twist to travel through/around the bead (Fig. 4.).
 Continue this process with all of your beaded fiber sections while interspersing any extra fiber sections here and there until you have spun all of your fiber.

 Into the Whirled started in April of 2009 as a part time business, Etsy shop and all around “pie in the sky” idea.
 It is a labor of love for both James Shapiro and Christine Eschbach, the couple that run the small Indie Company.
 Into the Whirled is located in the heart of the Catskill Mountains where Cris and James meticulously create colorways in a variety of techniques.
 Yarns are available in both kettle dyed and hand painted varieties as well as a wide array of different bases and their fiber is offered in both combed top as well as drumcarded batts.
 Look for them at The New York Sheep & Wool Festival, The Maryland Sheep & Wool Festival, and online at www.intothewhirled.com.